Construction and application of an algebraic dual basis and the Fine-Scale Greens' Function for computing projections and reconstructing unresolved scales: Computing the Fine-Scale Greens' function for 2D problems

 We perform similar numerical tests as for the 1D case where we compute the projection of an exact solution to the Poisson problem and reconstruct the fine scales.
 For this 2D case, we take as the source term

 which leads to the following exact solution

-The exact solution and its $H_0^1$ projection onto two different meshes are shown in \Cref{fig:u_ex_2d_proj_p1} and \Cref{fig:u_ex_2d_proj_p2}.
-Subsequently, the exact fine scales and the reconstruction thereof computed using the Fine-Scale Greens' function are shown in \Cref{fig:u_p_2d_proj_p1} and \Cref{fig:u_ex_2d_proj_p2}.
+The exact solution and its $H_0^1$ projection onto two different meshes\footnote{$p$ refers to degree of nodal polynomials, see \Cref{rem:edge_p}} are shown in \Cref{fig:u_ex_2d_proj_p1} and \Cref{fig:u_ex_2d_proj_p2}.
+Subsequently, the exact fine scales and the reconstruction thereof computed using the Fine-Scale Greens' function are shown in \Cref{fig:u_p_2d_proj_p1} and \Cref{fig:u_p_2d_proj_p2}.
 These plots clearly indicate that the described Fine-Scale Greens' function correctly reproduces the missing unresolved scales of a projection.